KidaCrypto/solar-hunt-be/README.md

-# Backend for Metrics DAO bot
+# Backend for Solar Hunt
-The code here manages all data related stuff for the Metrics DAO Golden Ticket Bot.
+The code here manages all data related stuff for the Solar Hunt app.

 ## How to run locally